Pack the snacks, update Google maps and download your Spotify playlists because it's road trip time.

-Whether you're after a leisurely Sunday afternoon drive up the coast or you want to get way out of Perth, we’ve teamed up with Infiniti Cars at Barbagallo to find 7 of the best scenic drives in WA.
+Whether you're after a leisurely Sunday afternoon drive up the coast or you want to get way out of Perth, we’ve found seven of the best scenic drives in WA.

 The Golden Triangle